rmorse/wp-token-multiselect-control/README.md

 ![Demo](resources/token-multi-select-control.gif)

-A multiselect control in the style of Gutenberg components - filling the gap while we wait for [G2 Components](https://github.com/ItsJonQ/g2).
+A multiselect control in the style of Gutenberg components - filling the gap until [G2 Components](https://github.com/ItsJonQ/g2) are ready.

 This is a slightly modified version of `FormTokenField` - behaving more like a multiselect (as popularised by the Select2 JS library).